PPF-Alpine/LS_global_alpine_biodiversity/README.md

 Contains all code to reproduce figures shown in the manuscript and the supplements

 ### Funding
-This research has been developed for the PPF-Alpine project and is funded by the Trond Mohn Stiftelse and University of Bergen
+This research has been developed for the PPF-Alpine project and is funded by the [Trond Mohn Stiftelse](https://mohnfoundation.no/) and University of Bergen, Norway.

 ### Contact